vkostyanetsky/CurrencyRatesCrawler/README.md

 ## What do I need to run it?

-It's vital to have Python 3 (written and tested on 3.10.4) and MongoDB (tested on 5.0.6) installed.
+It's required to have Python 3 (written and tested on 3.10.4) and MongoDB (tested on 5.0.6) installed.

 All Python dependencies listed [here](requirements.txt).